thebkv/bkv/README.md

 Biblical theory of attention
 New symbolic discoveries

 All content is intentionally ideated and curated.
 I believe it is essential and urgent to get this message out; voice, style, and formatting are secondary.
+The message is all that matters.
 This is a massive project.
-Gloria en Excelcis Deo!
+All Glory to God.
 ⚓️

 © 2014 - 2026 Luke Stewart / The Bible Key All rights reserved.